vocals • keyboards • guitar • production • custom recording/songwriting

 music direction - see the big picture.

-My most recent music direction gig was for the Carl Wilson Foundation event with Beach Boys Al Jardine and David Marks, Carnie and Wendy Wilson, and others.
+A recent music direction gig was for the Carl Wilson Foundation event with Beach Boys Al Jardine and David Marks, Carnie and Wendy Wilson, and others.
 Video of this is also on youtube.
 Check out this performance (and my arrangement) of the Beach Boys' "Full Sail" by Carnie and Wendy Wilson.

 songwriting - versatility.